Effective June 11, 2025, we are no longer meeting in person. Visit the Classes page of our website for online class options.

 The Meditation Center focuses on classes and activities designed to help you find peace in your life through meditation and spiritual understanding.
 Our center provides an opportunity for our visitors to explore their spiritual path and to find peace in their lives.
-We offer generic classes for relaxation, as well as spiritually-based meditation as we continue together on our path of growth and unfoldment.
+We offer generic classes for healing and relaxation, as well as spiritually-based meditations and workshops, as we continue together on our path of growth and unfoldment.

 There are many forms of meditation that pervade all cultures that are designed for different purposes or goals.
 What you will find is that we teach spiritual principles that are enhanced or fulfilled through meditation.
 There are many different ways to achieve a meditative state.
 We do not subscribe to any particular meditation regimen or technique.
 Our goal is to teach a variety of techniques so that each visitor can decide for themselves what works best for them.
 Some people prefer to sit in a chair while others prefer to sit on the floor or in a reclining position.
 Some prefer music while others like silence.
 Some like guided meditations, while others prefer quiet contemplation.
 Some like darkness, while others prefer to sit with a candle or in a lit room.
 What works for some may not work well for others.
 Only you can decide what works for you.